Pentest- Hands-on exp.

 INTRODUCTION

-Pentesting, or penetration testing, is the practice of simulating an attack on a computer system, network, or web application to test its defenses and identify vulnerabilities.
-There are many resources available to learn pentesting, including online courses, books, and hands-on experience.
+Pentesting, or penetration testing, is the practice of simulating an attack on a computer system, network, or web application to test its defences and identify vulnerabilities.
+There are many resources available to learn pen testing, including online courses, books, and hands-on experience.

 Action Plan